ProjectEvergreen/greenwood/www/pages/docs/index.md

 ## Documentation

-This is the documentation space for Greenwood that we hope will help you get the most out of Greenwood.
+This is the documentation space for Greenwood that we hope will help you get the most out of using it.
 If this is your first time with Greenwood, we recommend checking out our [Getting Started](/getting-started/) guide to get more familiar with setting up your first Greenwood project.

 ### Installation